crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

 While my friends were getting sucked into "swiping" all day on their phones with Tinder, I eventually got fed up and designed a piece of software that <b>automates everything on Tinder</b>.

 <div class="well">
   <b>An update on Tinderbox:</b> Well, I didn't think I'd do it.
 I even wrote in my post that I wouldn't.
 Nearly a year since I released Tinderbox, I finally decided to take a packaged approach and make the technology more available.
 I'd like to introduce <a href="http://www.bernie.ai/">Bernie A.I.</a>, a personified artificial intelligence that is the next evolution from this project.
 Bernie is be a mobile app that brings this to the phone, and you can sign up at <a href="http://www.bernie.ai">http://www.bernie.ai</a>.
 Although Tinderbox support is completely dropped, Bernie is a better project for me to focus my energy and maintain.
-Check it out!

-  I've written an updated post here <a href="http://crockpotveggies.com/2016/07/26/automate-tinder-artificial-intelligence.html">http://crockpotveggies.com/2016/07/26/automate-tinder-artificial-intelligence.html</a>.
+Check it out! <a href="http://crockpotveggies.com/2016/07/26/automate-tinder-artificial-intelligence.html">I've also written an updated post about Bernie</a>.
 </div>

 <centter><img src="/uploads/tinderbox_screenshot.jpg" alt="Screenshot of Tinderbox" class="img-responsive thumbnail" /></center>